Daichi Kitakata: Pancrase strawweight champion

 Kitakata challenged the incumbent Strawweight King of Pancrase Mitsuhisa Sunabe for the second time at Pancrase 307 on July 21, 2019.
-The two of the previously fought at Pancrase 283 on December 18, 2016, with Sunabe winning by a second-round rear-naked choke.
+The two previously fought at Pancrase 283 on December 18, 2016, with Sunabe winning by a second-round rear-naked choke.
 Kitakata was more successful in the rematch, as he won the fight by a fifth-round technical knockout.

 Kitakata faced the reigning Shooto flyweight champion Yosuke Saruta at ONE Championship: Century Part Two on October 13, 2019.
 The bout was contested at 57kg, which was Kitakata's first flyweight appearance since October 4, 2015.
 Saruta won the fight by a second-round technical knockout, stopping Kitakata with ground and pound at the 0:59 minute mark.

 Kitakata was expected to make his first Pancrase strawweight title defense against Adam Antolin at Pancrase 313 on March 8, 2020.
 On February 10, 2020, it was announced by the promotion that Kitakata had withdrawn from the fight, as he had broken his hand in training.

 Kitakata faced the former ZST flyweight champion Tatsuki Saomoto at Rizin 25 – Osaka on November 21, 2020, in his second consecutive flyweight bout.
 Saomoto outworked Kitakata over the three rounds and won the fight by unanimous decision.

 Kitakata was sidelined for the majority of 2021, as he was diagnosed with an ossification of the posterior longitudinal ligament in April.
 He was furthermore diagnosed with a cervical herniated disc, at discs #5 and #6.
 He began treatment and rehabilitation immediately after the diagnosis, and was expected to face Yusaku Nakamura at Rizin 29 – Osaka on June 27, 2021.
 He was forced to withdraw from the bout however, as the doctor didn't clear him to fight during the pre-fight medical check-up.

 Three months later, on September 29, 2021, it was announced that Kitakata would make his first title defense against the #1 ranked Pancrase strawweight contender Yuta Miyazawa.
 Kitakata's first title defense was scheduled for Pancrase 325 on December 11, 2021, two years and five months after he had won the belt.
 He won the fight by a third-round technical knockout.
 Kitakata dropped Miyazawa with a left hook, which he followed up with ground and pound which forced referee Kosuke Umeda to wave the fight off.

 Kitakata returned to flyweight to face Yutaro Muramoto, at Rizin 34 on March 20, 2022.
 He won the fight by unanimous decision.

-Kitakata was booked to make his second Pancrase title defense against the undefeated Keito Yamakita at Pancrse 328 on July 18, 2022.
+Kitakata was booked to make his second Pancrase title defense against the undefeated Keito Yamakita at Pancrase 328 on July 18, 2022.
 He lost the title by unanimous decision.

+On April 1, 2023 at Rizin 41 – Osaka, Kitakata faced Makoto Takahashi and was chocked out via second round arm-triangle choke.